mpizenberg/multi-tenant-cardano-treasury-management/onchain/README.md

 Initialization of the treasury consists in minting a set of NFTs, one for each scope of the treasury, and another main one, for tracking purposes.
 The main NFT mint is parameterized by a UTxO to consume to guarantee its unicity.
-Each scope NFT is configured with the budget credentials and rules for the corresponding scope are detailed in an updatable datum.
+Each scope NFT is configured with an owner credentials and rules for the corresponding scope, detailed in an updatable datum.

 The script is also registered at initialization, to enable potential subsequent reward account withdrawals.